HenriqueVarellaEhrenfried/Graph-Transformer/experiments.md

 sampled_num=512
 ```

 We present the accuracy results in the above Tables.
 The values reported are the average of ten executions (we ran once per k in a 10-fold scheme).
 Bold values present the best result from each type of graph (Reading order, Binary tree, and Dependency tree).
 Italic values represent the best accuracy result of the dataset.
 The number after the ± sign is the standard deviation.
-We compare our results against the SOTA and the [BertGCN](https://aclanthology.org/2021.findings-acl.126) (Lin et al., Findings 2021), one of the best classification models that use graphs.
+We compare our results against the SOTA and the [BertGCN](https://github.com/ZeroRin/BertGCN) ([Lin et al., 2021](https://aclanthology.org/2021.findings-acl.126)), one of the best classification models that use graphs.

 | **Graph** |       **MR**       |   **Ohsumed**    | **B2W-Ratings** |   **10kGNAD**    |
 |:---------:|:------------------:|:----------------:|:---------------:|:----------------:|